 Which is at the mouth of the far-famed Saguenay.
 This is a very pleasant spot.
-There is a fine hotel at the head of the Bay which will accommodate 150 guests, with every convenience, and in connection with it all kind of sports for the amusement of visitors.
-Within three or four miles in the interior there are numerous small lakes abounding with trout, and between Tadousac and St. Etienne, on the Saguenay River, there is very good sea-trout fishing-free to all.
+There is a fine hotel at the head of the Bay which will accommodate 150 guests, with every convenience, and in connection with it all kinds of sports for the amusement of visitors.
+Within three or four miles in the interior there are numerous small lakes abounding with trout, and between Tadousac and St. Etienne, on the Saguenay

+River, there is very good sea-trout fishing-free to all.
 Visitors can be supplied with boats and guides.
 The company's issue of tickets to the Saguenay affords ample time for tourists to lay over.
 Tickets are good for the season.
 There are numerous lakes also around Baie St. Paul, Ha!
 Ha!
-Bay, and Murray Bay, where fine trout fishing can he had.
+Bay, and Murray Bay, where fine trout fishing can be had.
 The accommodation at those places is very good.
 The bathing at this place is very superior.
-A large number of villas have been erected, including one built by the late Earl Dufferin.
+A large number of villas have been erected, including one built by His Excellency Earl Dufferin, now owned by Sir R. Cameron, of New York.

-Tadousac is interesting from its having been from an early period the capital of the French settlements, and one of their chief trading posts.
+Tadousac is interesting from its having been from an early period the capital of the French settlements, and one of their chief trading-posts.
 The great white hotel throws its shadow over the little two-hundred-year-old chapel of the Jesuits, which stands at the foot of its lawn still preserved in all the simplicity of its time.
 Here are the ruins of a Jesuit establishment, and on this spot once stood the first stone and mortar building ever erected in America, the home of Father Marquette, the explorer of the river Mississippi.
 A cluster of pine trees over 200 years old has grown from the centre of these historical ruins.
-Getting aboard again we now really enter the justly renowned Saguenay.
-At every turn of the boat, some new attraction is discovered; our eyes are strained that we may catch a glimpse of all the magnificent grandeur that now bursts upon us.
+Getting aboard again, we now really enter the justly renowed Saguenay.